ResiliLytics/ResiliLytics-App/README.md

 1. Prepare a `.csv` or `.xlsx` file with your supply chain data
 2. Upload it via the app interface
-3. Let Sourcelytics auto-generate your resilience score and action plan
+3. Let ResiliLytics auto-generate your resilience score and action plan

 Need help?
 Download a sample template below.